 Melissa Hortman, Minnesota lawmaker killed in targeted shootings, is remembered as devoted public servant

-A manhunt is underway for a suspect who officials say shot and killed Minnesota state Rep. Melissa Hortman and her husband overnight.
+A manhunt is underway after the fatal shooting of Minnesota state Rep. Melissa Hortman and her husband overnight.
 State Sen. John Hoffman and his wife were also injured in what Gov. Tim Walz called "politically motivated" shootings.

+According to the medical examiner, Hortman died of multiple gunshot wounds at her home.
+Her husband, Mark, died of multiple gunshot wounds at North Memorial Health Hospital in Robbinsdale.

-Multiple law enforcement sources have identified a person of interest being sought by investigators in connection with the shootings as 57-year-old Vance Luther Boelter, of Minnesota.
+Multiple law enforcement sources have identified a suspect being sought by investigators in connection with the shootings as 57-year-old Vance Luther Boelter, of Minnesota.

+Walz later ordered flags at half-staff at all state buildings in Minnesota in honor and remembrance of Hortman.

+"Today Minnesota lost a great leader.
+A formidable public servant and a fixture of the state Capitol, Melissa Hortman woke up every day determined to make our state a better place," Walz said.
+"She served the people of Minnesota with grace, compassion, and tirelessness.
+Minnesota's thoughts are with her loved ones."

 Who was Melissa Hortman?